autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 ## Notation

+### [1] self-crossing road and overlapped

-[1] To support the self-crossing road and overlapped road in the opposite direction, each planning module has to meet the [specifications](https://autowarefoundation.github.io/autoware.universe/main/common/motion_utils/)
+To support the self-crossing road and overlapped road in the opposite direction, each planning module has to meet the [specifications](https://autowarefoundation.github.io/autoware.universe/main/common/motion_utils/)

 Currently, the supported modules are as follows.